krb5/krb5/doc/rst_source/krb_admins/admin_commands/krb5kdc.rst

 for REALM2 and REALM3.
 Additionally, per-realm parameters may be specified in the :ref:`kdc.conf(5)` file.
 The location of this file may be specified by the **KRB5_KDC_PROFILE** environment variable.
-Parameters specified in this file take precedence over options specified on the command line.
+Per-realm parameters specified in this file take precedence over options specified on the command line.
 See the :ref:`kdc.conf(5)` description for further details.

 ENVIRONMENT